dooglahs/mosyle/README.md

 * DEP Default Userspace Settings.
 Same as the above but works via the DEP process with limitations.
 See the header in the script for more information.
 Some improvements recommended by `adamcodega` on the MacAdmins Slack.
 * Run Python Scripts.
 Mosyle doens't have the ability to run Python scripts from it's commands, so this bash script will drop the Python onto the computer and run it.
 * Generic Plist Installer.
 This script allows you to deploy your own customized plist, and versions the plist so older versions can be updated over time.
+* Custom attribute: AppleID.
+We had the need for a custom attribute to get the email AppleID on a machine if present.
+We named the attribute AppleID and it returns either the email address or "none".

 ## Tips